alexandrebarachant/decoding-brain-challenge-2016/README.md

 | p4      | 0.894    | 0.873  | 0.861 | 0.871     | 0.861     | 0.797 | **0.914** |
 | Average | 0.915    | 0.929  | 0.925 | 0.947     | 0.869     | 0.810 | **0.966** |

+As we can see, ensembling allow to significantly boost performance beyond what a single model can acchieve. **ERPCov** is the best ERP model, and **Cosp** is the bes induced activity model.

 ### Paper

+Data from the original article [1] are public.
+While i did not use this dataset during the challenge, I tought it will be informative to evaluates performances of the different model on this dataset as well.

+Here again, a 3-Fold cross validation was used to evaluate performances.

 #### Accuracy